 Science writing tip: Unlearn academic verbiage

-The first rule of writing about science on the Internet is to use lucid, non-academic sentences.
+The first rule of writing about science on the Internet is to use non-academic sentences.

-The other thing to remember is nobody is an expert on every subject.
-A geologist will enjoy a lucid read on a new finding concerning dinosaurs, and maybe even realize new geological connections to that time period, but she won’t take away anything from a clunky piece with assumed or enforced jargon.
+The other thing to remember is nobody is an expert in every subject.
+A geologist will enjoy a lucid read on a new finding concerning dinosaurs, and might even realize new geological connections to that time period, but she won’t take away anything from a clunky piece with assumed or enforced jargon.
 An expert in one subject is a commoner in another.

-Lucid writing is an indispensable tool to attract a spectrum of people and retain their attention.
+Lucid writing is an indispensable tool to attract and retain a spectrum of people.
 The skill won’t come to you overnight.
-Or even for months.
-I don’t claim to be a lucid writer but I can tell you that with practice, as with any intricate skill, it’ll start showing itself in all the right places even without you being good at it.
+Or even after months.
+But what I can tell you is that with practice, as with any intricate skill, simple writing will start showing its effectiveness in all the right places even if you aren’t professionally good at it.

-Start by fixing common writing mistakes, and writing simple, short sentences that can be understood by 10 year olds instead of writing unwieldy ones.
+Start by fixing common writing mistakes.
+Write simple, short sentences instead of unwieldy ones.